Vegetable-SYC/fnk0073-docs/docs/source/fnk0073/codes/C/29_TCP_IP.rst

 .. image:: ../_static/imgs/29_TCP_IP/Chapter29_09.png
     :align: center

-Input “ControlP5” in the searching box, and then select the option as below.
-Click “Install” and wait for the installation to finish.
+Input "ControlP5" in the searching box, and then select the option as below.
+Click "Install" and wait for the installation to finish.

 You can also click Add Library under 'Import Library' under 'Sketch'.